plomek/Axon-Robot/README.md

 - Some way to mount it to the bottom (e.g., metal plate and corner brackets).

 ## Sensors & Accessories:
 - Raspberry Pi Camera v3 Wide.
+- 50cm camera raspberry pi camera cable
 - Ultrasonic Sensor.
 - Breadboards and cables of various lengths.
 - Crimping your own longer cables (e.g., with 22AWG wire and a cable crimper is recommended).
+- LED RGB 7 x WS2812 5050

 ## Power Components:
 - XT60 Connectors for charging.